A Guide to Bitcoin ETPs

 • Valkyrie Bitcoin Fund (BRRR)

-Note, too, that it’s anticipated that additional spot cryptocurrency ETFs will become available.
+Note, too, that it’s anticipated that additional spot cryptocurrency ETPs will become available.

-Bitcoin ETFs are and will be regulated by the SEC, which sets out guidance in terms of legality.
+Bitcoin ETPs are regulated by the SEC, which sets out guidance in terms of legality.
 Regulation in the crypto space is and has been murky — it’s been largely unregulated for the entirety of the crypto space’s existence.
-But the advent of crypto ETFs is likely to change that to some degree, as spot Bitcoin ETFs’ underlying asset is and can be Bitcoin itself, rather than Bitcoin derivatives.
+But the advent of crypto ETPs is likely to change that to some degree, as spot Bitcoin ETPs’ underlying asset is and can be Bitcoin itself, rather than Bitcoin derivatives.

-That’s another important distinction investors should note: Spot and futures Bitcoin ETFs may be regulated under slightly different terms, as futures are derivatives.
-Investors should pay attention to the space and to any SEC guidance released regarding crypto regulation, as it may impact the value of their holdings in crypto ETFs, too.
+That’s another important distinction investors should note: Spot and futures Bitcoin ETPs may be regulated under slightly different terms, as futures are derivatives.
+Investors should pay attention to the space and to any SEC guidance released regarding crypto regulation, as it may impact the value of their holdings in crypto ETPs, too.

-Like all investments, there are pros and cons of ETFs — including Bitcoin ETFs.
+Like all investments, there are pros and cons of ETFs and ETPs — including Bitcoin ETPs.

-Proponents of Bitcoin ETFs appreciate that they can give investors exposure to the complicated and volatile cryptocurrency market, without the need to personally hold actual crypto.
+Proponents of Bitcoin ETPs appreciate that they can give investors exposure to the complicated and volatile cryptocurrency market, without the need to personally hold actual crypto.

 Convenience and Ease

-Buying a spot Bitcoin ETF requires little tech know-how beyond knowing how to use a computer, open a brokerage account, and place a buy order.
+Buying a spot Bitcoin ETP requires little tech know-how beyond knowing how to use a computer, open a brokerage account, and place a buy order.

 Securely storing cryptocurrencies — for example, storing the private keys to a Bitcoin wallet — is most often done by using either a paper wallet that has the keys written in the form of a QR code and a long string of random characters, or by using an external piece of hardware called a hardware wallet.

-There are, naturally, numerous risks for investors to consider with Bitcoin ETFs, including volatility, costs, and the unpredictable and still largely-unregulated nature of the crypto market.
+First and foremost, investors should be aware that it’s possible that they could lose the entirety of their investment when investing in Bitcoin ETPs.
+There are, of course, other risks to consider as well, including volatility, costs, and the unpredictable and still largely-unregulated nature of the crypto market.

 Volatility

-The volatility comes from the occasional wild swings experienced in the price of Bitcoin against most other currencies.
-A Bitcoin ETF, which is intended to mimic the price action of Bitcoin, should also experience similar price swings.
-This could scare investors that have a lower risk tolerance, enticing them to panic sell.
+The volatility comes from the occasional wild swings experienced in the price of Bitcoin and Bitcoin futures against most other currencies.
+This could scare investors that have a lower risk tolerance, enticing them to panic and sell.

 Fees